 Understanding Ski Terminology

-The turn radius is an important measurment when choosing the right ski for your skiing style.
-Little refresher here - the radius is the distance between the center point and perimter of a circle.
-When it comes to determining a ski's turn radius, if you were to a variety of different skis in a circle around a set center point it would result in a variety of circle sizes based on the stifness and degree of sidecut each ski has.
-Skis made with stiffer elements & that have less sidecuct will yield a larger turn radius while softer skis with more substantial sidecut make a smaller radius.
+- Turn Radius: The turn radius is an important measurement when choosing the right ski for your skiing style.
+Little refresher here - the radius is the distance between the center point and perimeter of a circle.
+When it comes to determining a ski's turn radius, if you were to a variety of different skis in a circle around a set center point it would result in a variety of circle sizes based on the stiffness and degree of sidecut each ski has.
+Skis made with stiffer elements & that have less sidecut will yield a larger turn radius while softer skis with more substantial sidecut make a smaller radius.
 In general a turning radius of about 16.5m or below means that the ski will produce quicker more responsive turns